 Daimler creates initiatives for the infrastructure and mobility

-The first public hydrogen filling station in the state of Baden-Württemberg – a joint venture of OMV, Linde, and Daimler
+The first public hydrogen filling station in the state of Baden-Württemberg at Stuttgart airport – a joint venture of OMV, Linde, and Daimler.

 As part of the H2 Mobility initiative for Germany, we are expecting demand for 1,000 hydrogen filling stations; this will entail an overall investment of one billion euros.
 An appropriate infrastructure is also required for battery-powered vehicles.
 We are assuming a demand for 400,000 charging points to be installed by 2020, which calls for an investment of up to two billion euros.

 Daimler will continue contributing to the development of the infrastructure